Your content strategy plan: Making smart content choices

 Whenever we embark on an ambitious project that involves committing to a schedule and setting clear goals and deadlines, it can create pressure and fears of falling short.
 Second, the dedication to consistency in creating and publishing content can cause anxiety with voices in our heads creeping in with questions such as “Am I staying relevant?” and “Am I coming up with themes and topics that are engaging enough for my audience?”
 Third, predicting future topics and staying ahead of trends can be daunting for those unfamiliar with the process.

-But establishing a content roadmap focuses your content marketing efforts and helps you navigate the deluge of content with purpose and efficiency.
+But establishing a content roadmap focuses your content marketing efforts and helps you navigate the deluge of marketing copy with purpose and efficiency.
 It’s also fun.
 Every business success starts out as an abstract concept before transforming into a tangible reality.
 In the same vein, charting your content for a whole year enables you to be creative when selecting topics and gives you the satisfaction of organizing ideas into a cohesive, palpable schedule.
 It empowers you by fostering a sense of control and accomplishment.

 Besides being fun and creative, sketching a content creation strategy is important because content is important.
 More than 75% of chief marketing officers within the technology sector express strategic interest in content investment, according to a Bynder survey; and 69% of marketers worldwide consider investments in content as tactical decisions to protect their financial stability.